mgood7123/AndroidUI-Test-Framework/README.md

 * > fails the current Test or TestGroup if the result of `expect.Equals(value)` returns false
 * > Continues execution of the current Test or TestGroup
 * > Does automatic type promotion of (s)byte, (u)short, (u)int, (u)long, float, double
+* > Does value-wise comparison of float and double (0.432 and 0.432f will be equal even though the actual representations are not due to precision differences)
 * > Does automatic conversion of char to string
 * > can provide an optional message:
 * > > ExpectEqual(str, str2, "the given strings do not match")